Go Ad-Free

 Massengill is not the only way to get skunk smell off a dog.
 Another popular remedy for this problem is a home-made solution developed by chemist Paul Krebaum in 1993: one quart of fresh 3 percent hydrogen peroxide, ¼ cup baking soda and one or two teaspoons of liquid dishwashing detergent.
 The ingredients should be mixed in an open container.
 It will foam and should be applied to the affected areas while still foaming.
 Don’t try to store it: this mixture could explode if contained.

 The Humane Society of the United States offers simple instructions on how to apply this solution to your dog.
 Be sure to do this outside, so you don’t bring the skunk smell inside!
-You’ll want to wear rubber gloves or, better yet, disposable latex gloves to protect your hands, and you’ll want to be ready to lather the dog up with shampoo after the treatment.
+You’ll want to wear rubber gloves or, better yet, disposable latex or nitrile gloves to protect your hands, and you’ll want to be ready to lather the dog up with shampoo after the treatment.

 Other Home Remedies to Get Skunk Smell Off a Dog: